forlond/phpunit-testing-tools/docs/symfony_validator.md

 }
 ```

-### Assert violations
+## TestConstraintViolationList

 The `validate`, `validateProperty` and `validatePropertyValue` methods return a `TestConstraintViolationList` instance.

-The `TestConstraintViolationList` class allows to define expectations against the `ConstraintViolationListInterface`
+The `TestConstraintViolationList` class allows to define assertions against the `ConstraintViolationListInterface`
 returned by the validator.

-Use the `expect` method to start a expectation definition.

 ```php
 public function expect(Constraint|string $message): self
 ```

+Use the `expect` method to start an expectation definition.
+The `expect` order invocation is relevant,
+but it can be disabled by using the method `disableStrictSequence`.

+Also, it is possible to continue defining the expectation with the following methods.

 It is possible to continue defining the expectation with the following methods.

+---

 ```php
 public function path(Constraint|string $value): self